winesapOS/winesapOS/README.md

 - A user must first login to the KDE Plasma desktop environment session and go through the winesapOS first-time setup.
 This will automatically download the Steam client bootstrap files required for the new Big Picture mode.
 Otherwise, install `steam` and then run "Steam (Runtime)" at least once to download the required files.
 - Using this on devices that are not "Powered by SteamOS" certified will have varied results.
-    - For example, configuring TDP for other devices will not work.
+    - For example, configuring TDP for other devices may not work.
 - NVIDIA support is still a work-in-progress.
 Mesa does not work yet.
 The NVIDIA open kernel module works but it is extremely slow.

 Alternatively, Steam can be launched from KDE Plasma using the "Steam (Runtime)" desktop shortcut.
 Then it can be changed to be in the new Big Picture Mode.

 There is also a session for Open Gamepad UI as an open source alternative front-end.
-Select the "OpenGamepadUI (Wayland)" session on the PLM login screen.
-It has plugins for Steam, Lutris, and more.
+Select the "OpenGamepadUI" session on the PLM login screen.
+It has plugins for Lutris, Steam, and more.

 ### No Sound (Muted Audio)